omarmir/nanote/README.md

 OR

 You can clone the repo, build the image and run the compose file.
+You will need ugrep installed/added to path.

 ```bash
 git clone https://github.com/omarmir/nanote.git